flukiluke/L-BASIC/typespec.md

 ### Binary Operators
 The operators `\`, `AND`, `OR`, `EQV`, `IMP` and `XOR` behave as follows:
 * If both arguments are of type INTEGER, LONG or INTEGER64, the return type is the larger of the two arguments.
-* If one or both arguments are of type SINGLE, DOUBLE or QUAD, the arguments are cast to INTEGER64 and the return type is INTEGER64.
-Note that this has the potential to cause an Overflow error.
+* If one or both arguments are of type SINGLE, DOUBLE or QUAD, the arguments are cast to the smallest integral type that is lossless.
+Note that this has the potential to cause an Overflow error with QUAD values.

 The operators `/` and `^` behave as follows:
 * First, any arguments of type